 Annual report of the Chief Clerk of the District Attorney's Office, county of New York. freely available on HathiTrust Library.

 Case Reporters are not trial transcripts but rather the official report on the case and the court's decision.
 The NY State 3rd (1980 - present) is available freely online all decisions of the Court of Appeals and the Appellate Division, as well as selected opinions of the lower courts, are included.

-All are also available LEXIS-NEXIS Academic (CUNY use only).
+All are also available Nexis Uni (formerly LexisNexis Academic) (CUNY use only).
 It is best if you know the exact citation to the trial.